lcgani/agent-nexus/README.md

 **Automatically convert any API into AI-ready tools in 30 seconds**

+> ⚠️ **Experimental**: This project is in active development.
+Review all generated code before use in production.
+Contributions welcome to improve safety and reliability.

 Agent Nexus eliminates the need for manual API integration code.
 Point it at any API URL and get production-ready Python tools that AI agents can use immediately.

 ## What It Does